 Virtual IP Addresses¶

 There are four types of Virtual IP addresses available in pfSense: IP Alias, CARP, Proxy ARP, and Other.
 Each is useful in different situations.
-In most circumstances, pfSense will need to answer ARP request for a VIP which means that IP Alias, Proxy ARP or CARP must be used.
-In situations where ARP is not required, such as when additional public IP addresses are routed by a service provider to the WAN IP address on the firewall, use Other type VIPs can make it easier to use those addresses in NAT rules.
+In most circumstances, pfSense software will need to answer ARP request for a VIP which means that IP Alias, Proxy ARP or CARP must be used.
+In situations where ARP is not required, such as when additional public IP addresses are routed by a service provider to the WAN IP address on the firewall, Other type VIPs can make it easier to use those addresses in NAT rules.

-pfSense will not respond to pings destined to Proxy ARP and Other type VIPs regardless of firewall rule configuration.
+pfSense software will not respond to ICMP echo requests (pings) destined to Proxy ARP and Other type VIPs regardless of firewall rule configuration.
 With Proxy ARP and Other VIPs, NAT must be present on the firewall, forwarding traffic to an internal host for ping to function.
 See Network Address Translation for more information.

 IP Alias VIPs can use Localhost as their interface to bind services using IP addresses from a block of routed addresses without specifically assigning the IP addresses to an interface.
 This is primarily useful in HA with CARP scenarios so that IP addresses do not need to be consumed by a CARP setup (one IP each per node, then the rest as CARP VIPs) when the subnet exists only inside the firewall (e.g. NAT or firewall services such as VPNs).